 A Reading List on Yoga Safety

-Here’s a list I’ve drawn up of books and articles on how to avoid yoga injuries.
-I make no claims for its completeness – or the value of particular tips and recommendations – but offer the list simply as an introduction to the growing literature.
+Herewith a list I’ve drawn up of books and articles on how to avoid yoga injuries.
+I make no claims for its completeness – or the value of particular recommendations – but offer it simply as an introduction to the growing literature.
 Thanks for joining the discussion.
-We all stand to gain from lowering the risks and raising the benefits.
+We all stand to gain from new ways to lower the risks and raise the benefits.
 Onward to better yoga!

 “Belongs in the library of every yogi.” – Yoga Journal